summii/summii.github.io/_posts/2018-04-17-week1-fastai-cnns-optimal-learning-rate.md

 CNNs are the most important architecture for deep neural networks.
 They are the state of the art for solving some big problems.

-The basic of structure of a CNN is the convolution whicj on its is a relatively starightforward process.
+The basic of structure of a CNN is the convolution which on its is a relatively starightforward process.
 A convolution is a linear operation that finds interesting features in an image.
 Performing ine instance of the convolution operation requires following steps:

 * Identify kernel matrix -  this is typically a 3 x 3 matrix or in some cases a 1 x 1 matrix.
 * Perform element wise multiplication between kernel and image pixels.